SebastienGadiou/CV_with_Django_PosgreSQL_JasperReport/README.md

 I hope to provide more Jasper templates in the future.
 The one provided is relatively simple.

 Issue encountered: as said above the PDF can only be open and read directly from the folder where it was created.
-When open within browser : got an error : Failed to load PDF document.
-When downloading it instead of displaying it : The download file in Chrome can not be open.
+When open within browser : got an error : Failed to load PDF document. (fixed) When downloading it instead of displaying it : The download file in Chrome can not be open. (fixed)

 Next steps :

-Create the PDF by a click button or a click link.( nearly done) Throwing an error message if you click on link and the 2 files have not been generated before ( nearly done)
+Create the PDF by a click button or a click link.(done) Throwing an error message if you click on link and the 2 files have not been generated before (done)